 Douglas is an Associate at RMI.
-He brings to RMI an interdisciplinary research and work background from across the environmental field.
+He brings to RMI an interdisciplinary, international research and work background from across the environmental field.
 Douglas joined RMI in November 2013.

-- MSc in Environmental Technology, Environmental Economics & Policy Option, Imperial College London, 2013 (with distinction/top honors)
+- MSc, Environmental Technology, Environmental Economics & Policy Option, Imperial College London, Distinction, Scott Wilson Prize/URS Prize for Most Outstanding Overall Course Performance, 2013

-- BA in Philosophy, Politics, Economics (PPE) and Environmental Studies, University of Pennsylvania, 2012 (summa cum laude; phi beta kappa; honors and awards in both majors)
+- BA, Philosophy, Politics, Economics (PPE) and Environmental Studies, University of Pennsylvania, summa cum laude, Phi Beta Kappa, multiple departmental honors and awards, 2012

 Select Publications & Presentations